JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compile.rst

 .. _compile_mesonh_with_rttov:

-MNH_RTTOV for optional radiative computation
+RTTOV for optional radiative computation
 -----------------------------------------------------------------------------

+RTTOV (Radiative Transfer for TOVS) is a very fast radiative transfer model for passive visible, infrared and microwave downward-viewing satellite radiometers, spectrometers and interferometers.
+When coupled with Meso-NH, RTTOV enables a direct comparison between simulation outputs and satellite observations, removing the need for additional assumptions or inversions.
-The RTTOV 14.0 package was not included into the open source version of Meso-NH because it needs a licence agrement.
+For that, you need to download and compile RTTOV first, then you need to compile Meso-NH including RTTOV.
+Meso-NH is coupled to the last version of RTTOV (14.0) but this version is not include in the Meso-NH's package because it needs a licence agrement.

-Run the "configure" script preceded with the setting of the MNH_RTTOV variable:
+Before compiling RTTOV, you need to compile NetCDF and HDF5 libraries:

 .. code-block:: bash

    cd MNH/src/
-   export MNH_RTTOV=1
-   export VER_RTTOV=14.0
+   ./configure
+   . ../conf/profile_mesonh-your_configuration
+   make cdf

-Download the RTTOV package :file:`rttov140.tar.xz` by following the instructions given on the RTTOV website.
-Install the RTTOV package :file:`rttov140.tar.xz`:
+Download the RTTOV package :file:`rttov140.tar.xz` by following the instructions given on the `RTTOV website <https://nwpsaf.eu/site/software/rttov/>`_  and untar the RTTOV zip file :file:`rttov140.tar.xz`:

 .. code-block:: bash